openpolitics/manifesto/manifesto/democracy.md

 Create an elected Upper House of Parliament for single 15 year terms, with the explicit purpose of revising and improving (not vetoing) legislation initiated by HM Government in the House of Commons.

-Abolish automatic bishops from the House of Lords.
+Abolish automatic appointment of bishops to the House of Lords.

 ## Transparency